MicroEJ/docs/SDK6UserGuide/memoryMapAnalyzer.rst

 =========

 When the Executable of an Application is built, a Memory Map file is generated.
-This file can be visualized with the The Memory Map Analyzer, an Eclipse IDE plug-in.
+This file can be visualized with the Memory Map Analyzer, an Eclipse IDE plug-in.
 It displays the memory consumption of different features in the RAM and ROM.

 .. figure:: images/mma_process.png